Régis Brouard

-Régis Brouard (born 17 January 1967) is a French football manager and former professional footballer who played as a midfielder.
-He is the manager of Bastia.
+Régis Brouard (born 17 January 1967) is a French football manager and former professional player who manages Rouen.
+He played as a midfielder.

 Coaching career

 Brouard was appointed as head coach of Red Star, newly relegated to the French third tier, for the 2017–18 season.
-He was fired by Red Star on 29 October 2018 He led the club to promotion to second tier and National title after one season in charge.
+He was fired by Red Star on 29 October 2018.
+He led the club to promotion to second tier and National title after one season in charge.

-In August 2019, he joined Luxembourgish club Racing FC Union Luxembourg, signing a two year contract.
+In August 2019, he joined Luxembourgish club Racing FC Union Luxembourg, signing a two-year contract.
 His stated aim was to win the championship.

 On 2 October 2021, Brouard was hired by Ligue 2 club Bastia.

+On 4 November 2024 he was named as the new manager of French club FC Rouen.